 Practicing and encouraging authenticity benefits both the organization and the individual.

 Employees who are true to themselves are happier and more successful at work.
 They are empowered to leverage their strengths, stay motivated and avoid burnout.
+As Tania says, “when you recognize what makes you different, own your own strengths, then people will know when to tap into you.”

 However, that same study also found that 7% of respondents said that they are not able to be authentic at work.
 As a result, they are less productive at work and less loyal to the organization.